 Arrives as young plant

 DescriptionDoes your shade garden need some brightening up?
 The silvery spotted foliage of ‘Pink-a-Blue’ Pulmonaria can add a pop of color to dull spaces.
-These flower buds start pink and open to blue in early spring, this leaves a fun color range as they are all blooming.
-The dense and tidy ‘Pink-a-Blue’ is not only a fun shade plant but even better, is resistant to deer and rabbits!
+These deer-resistant flower buds start pink and open to blue in early spring, this leaves a fun color range as they are all blooming.
+The dense and tidy ‘Pink-a-Blue’ is not only a fun shade plant but even better, is resistant to rabbits and disease!
 Plant this Pulmonaria in that dark corner of the garden and you will have a reliable focal point for years to come.